What Is a NEMA 14-50?

 What Is a Hardwired EV Charger?

-A hardwired charger is connected directly to your home's electrical panel with no plug — the wire goes straight from the panel into the back of the charger.
+A hardwired charger is connected directly to your home's electrical panel with no plug.
+The wire goes straight from the panel into the back of the charger.
 This is how most residential Level 2 chargers are installed.

 Installation cost: $250–$700 (same work as NEMA 14-50, slightly different termination).